Learning Session Videos to Help you Through the Housing Process

 When are Payments Due?

 The first payment for the fall semester is due August 1st.
-The first payment for the Spring Semester is due January 1st.
-Temporary installments are only available for students who are receiving a refund from WCU that is being used for housing.
-Note: Some residents have conditions which require them to make payments at an earlier date.
-If you have been approved with conditions, please reference your lease agreement, or call us for more details.
+The first payment for the spring semester is due January 1st.
+Note: Some residents have conditions which require them to make payment at an earlier date.
+If you have been approved with conditions, please reference your lease agreement or call us for more details.

 Can Financial Aid be used to pay rent?

-Absolutely.
-It is the responsibility of the student, however, to secure enough financial aid through loans, grants, and scholarships to cover the cost of housing in addition to tuition, meal plans or other University fees the student intends to pay with financial aid.
-Financial aid awards can vary from year to year, so students are encouraged to calculate their needs and apply for aid well in advance of the start of the school year.
-Please note that financial aid goes directly to the University’s Financial Aid Office and is not disbursed to USH.
-After tuition, meal plans and other University fees are deducted; the remainder of the aid is refunded directly to the student.
-It is with this refund that the resident must pay their USH housing balance in full for the semester.
+Absolutely!
+It is the responsibility of the student, however, to secure enough financial aid through loans, grants, and scholarships to cover the cost of housing in addition to tuition, meal plans or other University fees.
+Financial aid awards can vary from year to year, so students are encouraged to calculate their needs and apply for aid well in advance to the start of the school year.

 How are Late Fees Applied?